Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

-We then fine-tune with our DL-Net similarly and test obtained models under exactly the same circumstances.
-As compared in Table~\ref{tab:celeba_ii} and~\ref{tab:celeba_it}, our DL-Net models achieve significantly better results on all test cases.
-We also compare our method with state-of-the-art solutions dealing with the same problem in literature, including multi-tasks learning and on-demand learning~\cite{Gao2017}.
-Being aware of a very recent progress on multi-task learning using uncertainty to weigh losses~\cite{Kendall2018}, we try adapting it to our image restoration tasks, for which each degradation level~\footnote{For inpainting, each $s$ is regarded as a particular level while for image interpolation, $r\in$[2.5($a$-1)\%, 2.5$a$\%) with a positive integer $a$ is regarded as one level.
-We also tried other possibilities but never got better results.} is treated as a subtask and a weight in the learning objective is accordingly introduced.
-To be more specific, we have 30 extra weights to learn for both multi-task image inpainting and interpolation.
-The on-demand learning method is configured exactly the same as suggested in the paper.
-As expected, the two methods work well on multiple degradations, outperforming the aforementioned joint training strategy in most cases.
-However, they never surpass our DL-Net method in the sense of restoration performance and PSNRs.
+We then fine-tuned with our DL-Net method similarly and tested the obtained models.
+As shown in Table~\ref{tab:celeba_ii} and~\ref{tab:celeba_it}, our DL-Net models gained significantly better results in comparison to rigid-joint training on all test cases.
+We also compared our method with the state-of-the-art solutions dealing with the same problem in the literature, including those using multi-task learning and on-demand learning~\cite{Gao2017}.
+Being aware of a very recent progress on multi-task learning using uncertainty to weigh losses~\cite{Kendall2018}, we tried adapting it to our image restoration tasks, for which each degradation level~\footnote{For inpainting, each $s$ was regarded as a particular level while for image interpolation, $r\in$[2.5($a$-1)\%, 2.5$a$\%) with a positive integer $a$ was regarded as one level.
+We also tried other possibilities but never got better results.} was treated as a subtask and a weight in the learning objective was introduced accordingly.
+To be more specific, we had 30 extra weights to learn for both multi-task image inpainting and interpolation.
+The on-demand learning method was configured exactly the same as suggested in the paper.
+As expected, the two methods worked well on multiple degradations, outperforming the aforementioned joint training strategy in most cases.
+However, they never surpass our DL-Net method in the context of restoration performance and PSNRs.

 For qualitative comparisons, see Figure~\ref{fig:celeba_ii_it_quality}.
-It is further straightforward to absorb an adversarial loss in our DL-Net, either by introducing an adversarial $\mathcal R_{x}$ or adding it directly to $\mathcal L_{rec}$, here we adopt the latter and illustrate its results in Figure~\ref{fig:celeba_ii_it_quality} as well.
+It is also straightforward to absorb an adversarial loss in our DL-Net, either by introducing an adversarial prior $\mathcal R_{x}$ in Eqn.~(\ref{eq:3.4}) or adding it directly to $\mathcal L_{rec}$, we adopted the latter and illustrate its results in Figure~\ref{fig:celeba_ii_it_quality} as well.